theastropath/turbot/README.md

 These commands help users buy low and sell high in the stalk market.

+- `!bestbuy`: Look for the best buy
-- `!bestsell`: Look for the best buy
+- `!bestsell`: Look for the best sell
 - `!buy`: Save a buy price
 - `!clear`: Clear your price data
 - `!graph`: Graph price data